CARC P4 Active

 Cause Frequency

-Claim adjudicated as non-compensable The workers' compensation carrier investigated and formally determined the claim does not meet compensability criteria under the applicable jurisdiction's regulations, meaning the payer has no liability for the services Most Common
+WC claim adjudicated as non-compensable The workers' compensation carrier determined the claim is non-compensable — the injury/illness does not qualify for WC benefits under applicable state law Most Common

 How to Resolve